The importance of ventilation

 Achieving sufficient ventilation can present challenges in some rooms, especially in winter, where a balance with thermal comfort is required.

 Portable, plug-in and used air filtration units typically use high efficiency particulate air (HEPA) filters to remove microscopic particles from the air.
-This will include viruses and other pathogens.
+This will include viruses and other pathogens as well as allergens and pollutants.

 Some also employ ultraviolet (UV) light to kill pathogens, but this is not proven to be necessary or to be effective in portable HEPA units.
 UV may, however, be useful inside mechanical ventilation systems and professionally installed upper room UV C Germicidal Irradiation systems.